iastewar/crypto-top-coins/README.md

 The cloudbuld.yaml and Dockerfile will automatically deploy to cloud run using cloud build.

-TODO: use github actions instead to keep all CI/CD and jobs in the same place.

 ## Update data

 run ```node app.js``` in the cmc-scrapper directory.
 This will scrape coin market cap for all historical data.